 Where America’s Day Begins

 Even though we have decided to move to Guam to re-establish our residency, it won’t be like moving back to the U.S. We will be remaining in the Domain of the Golden Dragon (on this, the western side of the International Date Line).
-We will be establishing our residency in Guam which, by the way, is where “America’s Day Begins” (for those that might be even slightly geographically challenged).
-My wife cares nothing about that stuff… but she is quick to know all the store operating hours and ZUMBA start times like I know the tide tables, which I do!
+We will be establishing our residency in Guam, which by the way, is where “America’s Day Begins” (for those that might be even slightly geographically challenged).
+My wife cares nothing about that stuff… but she is quick to know all the store operating hours and ZUMBA start times like I know the tide tables and sun angles, which I do!

-Now that our expansion and construction project is finished on the house in the Philippines, the house will be overlooked and maintained by Teri’s sister and her husband.
-They will become the caretakers of our property and our animals.
-So, with this decision to move came another decision: when to do it?
-We both agreed that as we had already traveled to Manila (during the week of 19 March 2017), I could just leave from there.
-Teri would use this time to travel by bus to Mariveles, Bataan to visit her other two sisters, and then head back to Samar after her visit, when she will begin packing all that we need, to settle on Guam.
+Now that our expansion and construction project is finished on the house in the Philippines, the house will be care-taken by Teri’s sister and her husband.
+They will watch, protect our belongings and our animals.
+So, the decision to move prompted another decision: when to do it?
+We both agreed that since we were in Manila at the time, I could leave early and pave the way.
+Teri would then venture on to Mariveles, Bataan to visit her other two sisters, and then head back to Samar to begin packing all that we need, to settle on Guam.
 If you have been a follower of my blog or YouTube channel, you will know that we shipped our entire household to the Philippines in 2013 and now we will split up some things and bring them to Guam.

 Next up… The Journey Begins!